alanballard/Training-Intelligent-Red-Team-Agents-Via-Deep-Reinforcement-Learning/README.md

 # Python code for executing simulations used in the "Training Intelligent Red Team Agents Via Deep Reinforcement Learning" project.

-This code uses the OpenAi Spinning Up platform and requires the installation of Python3, OpenAI Gym, and OpenMI.
+This code uses the OpenAi Spinning Up platform and requires the installation of Python3, OpenAI Gym, and OpenMPI.
 Instructions for installation can be found here: https://spinningup.openai.com/en/latest/user/installation.html

 Spinning Up currently only supports Linux and OSX.
 A link to a workaround for Windows is provided in the installation link above.
 The steps I actually followed to run Spinning Up on Windows can be found here: https://github.com/openai/spinningup/issues/343#issuecomment-876191439